 Lakefront Trail & Oak Street Beach

 Your first stop is along the Lakefront Trail—a Chicago staple since 1963.
-It’s a paved, 18-mile stretch that’s perfect for biking, offering stunning views of Lake Michigan.
+It’s a paved, 18-mile stretch that’s great for biking, offering stunning views of Lake Michigan.
 It’s a spot that locals love for recreation or just a scenic ride, and you’ll get a quick dose of that at the beginning of your adventure.

 Next, you’ll swing by Oak Street Beach, an extremely popular spot that can be packed during summer weekends.
 Picture blankets, swimmers, volleyball, and easy access to downtown—this is one of Chicago’s finest sandy areas for relaxing and people-watching.